Password Cracking Methods & How to Avoid Them in 2024

 9. Spidering

-Spidering is a password cracking technique where a hacker collects information regarding a company or individual with the goal of better guessing their login credentials.
-After researching a victim’s social media, web presence, and other sources, a hacker would then generate password combinations based on the collected information, such as passwords including the victim’s date of birth, company name, etc.
+Spidering is a password-cracking technique where a hacker collects information about a company or individual to better guess their login credentials.
+After researching a victim’s social media, web presence, and other sources, the hacker generates password combinations based on the collected information, such as passwords including the victim’s date of birth, company name, etc.

 10. Rainbow Table Attacks

-A rainbow table is a large, precomputed table of reversed hashes that are used for cracking password hashes.
-However, hackers first must have access to a list of password hashes before conducting a rainbow table attack, which are usually accessible after a data breach.
-These attacks can be stopped through a modern technique called “salting.”
-Salting adds an extra random value to every hashed password in order to generate a different hash value and is included with most password authentication systems.
+A rainbow table is a large, precomputed table of reversed hashes used for cracking password hashes.
+However, hackers must first have access to a list of password hashes before conducting a rainbow table attack, which is usually accessible after a data breach.
+These attacks can be stopped through a modern technique called “salting”, which adds an extra random value to every hashed password in order to generate a different hash value.
+Most password authentication systems include salting.

 11. Data Breaches